eldenwu/Taokeinvestment-online-course/content/post/letters-to-a-young-analyst/index.md

 ---
-title: Letters to a young analyst in the 21th century so what
+title: Letters to a young analyst in the 21th century so
 date: 2022-03-01T23:51:51.988Z
 draft: false
 featured: false